law-liet/uniRW/README.md

 # uniRW
-A universal reader and writer package
+A universal reader and writer package for data file processing.